Monthly Pay: $405.35

 - Franchises, trademarks, or trade names

-- Contracts for the use of, or term interests in any items on this list
+- Contracts for the use of or term interests in any items on this list

 Some intangible assets, with goodwill being the most common example, that have indefinite useful lives or are "self-created" may not be legally amortized for tax purposes.

-According to the IRS under Section 197, some assets are not considered intangibles including interest in businesses, contracts, land, most computer software, intangible assets not acquired in connection with the acquiring of a business or trade, interest in an existing lease or sublease of a tangible property or existing debt, rights to service residential mortgages (unless it was acquired in connection with the acquisition of a trade or business), or certain transaction costs incurred by parties in which any part of a gain or loss is not recognized.
+According to the IRS under Section 197, some assets are not considered intangibles, including interest in businesses, contracts, land, most computer software, intangible assets not acquired in connection with the acquiring of a business or trade, interest in an existing lease or sublease of a tangible property or existing debt, rights to service residential mortgages (unless it was acquired in connection with the acquisition of a trade or business), or certain transaction costs incurred by parties in which any part of a gain or loss is not recognized.

 Amortizing Startup Costs

-In U.S., business startup costs, defined as costs incurred to investigate the potential of creating or acquiring an active business and to create an active business, can only be amortized under certain conditions.
-They must be expenses that are deducted as business expenses if incurred by an existing active business, and must be incurred before the active business begins.
+In the U.S., business startup costs, defined as costs incurred to investigate the potential of creating or acquiring an active business and costs to create an active business, can only be amortized under certain conditions.
+They must be expenses that are deducted as business expenses if incurred by an existing active business and must be incurred before the active business begins.
 Examples of these costs include consulting fees, financial analysis of potential acquisitions, advertising expenditures, and payments to employees, all of which must be incurred before the business is deemed active.
 According to IRS guidelines, initial startup costs must be amortized.